MyronLiu999/E-Commerce-Database-Architecture/database_design.md

 **Fix:**
 - Add TTL to sessions and carts
-- Save carts to MySQL during checkout or using periodic snapshots
+- Save carts to MySQL during checkout
 - Treat Redis as a cache, not permanent storage

 ### 3. MongoDB Schema Drift